 Without structure, the pastor would bear all of running the church.
 The pastor would become overwhelmed and ineffective, but there is also the risk of their leadership becoming too powerful and unbalanced.

 Churches, like any other organization, must have checks and balances.
-To grow your ministry, it's essential to fill key leadership positions with qualified individuals who share the pastor's vision and are true believers.
+To grow your ministry, it's essential to fill key ministry leadership positions with qualified individuals who share the pastor's vision and are true believers.

 1. Associate Minister